 La Colombe Coffee Roasters

-La Colombe stands out as one of the top coffee shops in Tribeca, ensuring your caffeine fix is thoroughly satisfied.
+La Colombe stands out as one of the top it, ensuring your caffeine fix is thoroughly satisfied.
 Beyond a diverse selection of coffees, teas, and treats, La Colombe goes the extra mile by offering specialty drinks on-tap.
 It’s also one of my preferred Tribeca coffee spots for getting work done.

 The abundance of small, two-person tables is ideal for setting up a laptop.
-Put on your headphones and dive into your tasks, making sure to have a delightful cup of coffee to keep you energized and focused.
+Put on your headphones and dive into your tasks, making sure to have a really good cup of coffee to keep you energized and focused.

 Laughing Man Cafe

-Laughing Man Cafe is among the few coffee shops in Tribeca where spending money feels good, thanks to its charitable mission.
-Established in 2011 and owned by actor Hugh Jackman, the coffee company is dedicated to supporting coffee farming communities.
+Laughing Man Cafe is among the few it where spending money feels good, thanks to its charitable mission.
+Established in 2011 and owned by.
 A portion of the proceeds goes towards programs aimed at building a sustainable life for farmers and their families.

 787 Coffee